amadlung/2019-04-11-gwu/_build/html/_sources/bash_lesson_2.md.txt

 Bash lesson 2
 ===

-> objectives:
+> Objectives:
-- View, search within, copy, move, and rename files.
+> - View, search within, copy, move, and rename files.
 Create new directories.
-- Use wild cards (`*`) to perform operations on multiple files.
+> - Use wild cards (`*`) to perform operations on multiple files.
-- Make a file read only
+> - Make a file read only
-- Use the `history` command to view and repeat recently used commands.
+> - Use the `history` command to view and repeat recently used commands.

->keypoints:
+> Keypoints:
-- "You can view file contents using `less`, `cat`, `head` or `tail`."
+> - "You can view file contents using `less`, `cat`, `head` or `tail`."
-- "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories."
+> - "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories."
-- "You can view file permissions using `ls -l` and change permissions using `chmod`."
+> - "You can view file permissions using `ls -l` and change permissions using `chmod`."
-- "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands."
+> - "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands."

 ## Working with Files